LENSES and OUTCOMES

 (distance or other target)

 Matched distance has long been the goal of glasses and contacts.
-Similarly, IOLs are typically chosen to target distance (plano).
+Similarly, IOLs are typically chosen to target matched distance (plano).
 An alternate concept to understand is MONOVISION.
 In the 1960s clinicians noticed some people adapted well to one contact lens for distance and one for reading.
 In the 1970s it gained popularity when monovision-with-contacts was marketed to avoid bifocal glasses.
-In the 1980s the concept was used to select IOLs for the same reason.
+In the 1980s the concept was used to select IOLs for the same outcome.
 Monovision is not for everyone though.
 People who rely heavily on precise depth perception and 3D clarity for spatial judgment are said to be poor candidates.
 Their brains are used to extracting high-quality, matched images from both eyes—and don’t like giving that up.
 Because adapting to monovision can't be predicted, many surgeons will trial a patient with contact lenses to test monovision before surgery.
 MINI-MONOVISION is when the range is narrower (-.75 to -1.50).
 This is said to have better depth perception and fewer side effects.

 TOLERANCE FOR TRADE-OFFS